mkonkel/JetpackComposeNavigation/README.md

 fun MainViewController() = ComposeUIViewController { Navigation() }
 ```

-After running the application we should see the `FirstScreen` with a button that navigates to the `SecondScreen` and a
+After running the application we should see the `First` scree with a button that navigates to the `Second` screen and a
-button that navigates back to the `FirstScreen`.
+button that navigates back to the `First` screen.

 ![Linear Navigation](/blog/linear_navigation_1.gif "linear navigation gif")